 SUMMARY

 The software is slick to use and has a lot of analytics.
 You can see all of your stats positioned around a virtual driving range.
-For $100 per year, you can upgrade your subscription and get extra games, new camera views, and even more tracking.
+You can upgrade your subscription for $100 per year and get extra games, new camera views, and even more tracking.

 The SkyTrak is a golf simulator as well.
-You can sync it up with both E6 Connect or TGC 2019 for real life accuate golf simulation.
-Overall, with so many data points to capture, there is a lot to like about this launch monitor.
+You can sync it up with both E6 Connect or TGC 2019 for real-life accurate golf simulation.
+Overall, with so many data points to capture, this launch monitor has a lot to like.
 And at a still reasonable price for those serious at-home golfers, this one could be a real winner for you.

 Click here to read our full SkyTrak Launch Monitor review.